rackerlabs/docs-developer-blog/_posts/2018-10-03-molecule-for-existing-roles.md

   --help                          Show this message and exit.
 ```

-We create the scenario using the existing role name and specifying using Vagrant as the driver.
-The Molecule directory structure will be initialized the same as if we created the role with Molecule, but without any role specific directories being created (such as `handlers`, `meta`, etc).
+We create the scenario by using the existing role name and specifying using Vagrant as the driver.
+The Molecule directory structure is initialized the same as if we created the role with Molecule but without any role specific directories being created (such as `handlers`, `meta`, etc).

 ```
 ~/Projects/example_playbooks/roles/apache_install$ molecule init scenario --role-name apache_install --driver-name vagrant